 Ruth not only works a full day gathering and gleaning, she then threshes out the grain and carries it, maybe on her shoulders or back or even on her head.
 Who is this woman?
 I want some of her energy, her work ethic, or is it motivated by the fact that she has felt the kindness and grace of Boaz and in the light of what she has been given, it is easy to do and give much?

 When I view grace, provision and kindness in the context of where I am working, serving and gleaning, it makes the load so much easier to bear.
-Creating a culture of abundance, provision and grace, not a culture of rules.
+How do I help others sense abundance, provision and grace instead of rules? how do I cultivate a culture where generosity outweighs the weight of responsibility?

 This was no little bag of grain.
 It was probably the weight of a large bag of dog food.
 What a great picture: dusk, a mourning widow, weary, and carrying her days worth of grace and kindness home.
-I want that to be that picture for my family at the end of the day.
-Weary yes, but with my hands full not empty, and proving to my family that God has poured out his abundance and provision for as long as we need it.
+I want that to be that picture for my family, my Nurture group, my church community…. at the end of the day.
+Weary yes, but with my hands full not empty, and proving to my those I am responsible for, that God has poured out his abundance and provision for as long as we need it.

 Naomi recognises the man’s name: Boaz a king and redeemer.